 How to make the most out of an open day at college or university

-Have you just obtained your SPM/STPM results?
-Are you looking for a college or university?
-If you’re planning on visiting an institution on its open day, find out how you can make the most out of this experience.
+Are you planning to pursue further studies and are looking for a college or university?
+If you’re planning on visiting an institution to meet their course counsellors or to attend its open day, find out how you can make the most out of this experience.

-Here’s a handy list of things you should do to get you off on a fantastic start!
+Here’s a handy list of things you should do to get you off to a fantastic start!

 Many colleges or university post up their open day itinerary way ahead.
 So go online, check out what they have planned for that day, and sign up (if needed) for any special sessions, talks or tours on that day.
 Booking a place is worthwhile especially if there’s a special event you don’t want to miss!